Brand Guidelines // Authoritative Edition // 2026

 Social — Hero PostsThe VoidDark, atmosphericShot Types 01–06 only.
 No studio photography.
 Grain always present.

-Social — Technical PostsThe BlueprintClinical, preciseIBM Plex Mono dominant.
+Social — Technical PostsThe BlueprintClinical, preciseIBM Plex Mono dominant (spec copy and labels only).
 Blueprint grid.
 1px borders.
-Amethyst labels.
+Amethyst // labels.
+All other copy in Forma DJR Text.

 PackagingThe LightTechnical White, cleanBlack type on white.
 Blueprint inset for specs.
 Logo + FEEL MORE. only.